Engels And Mickey Mouse Science

 All qualitative differences in nature rest on differences of chemical composition or on different quantities or forms of motion (energy) or, as is almost always the case, on both.
 Hence it is impossible to alter the quality of a body without addition or subtraction of matter or motion, i.e. without quantitative alteration of the body concerned.
 [Engels (1954), p.63.
 Bold emphasis added.]

-Engels was quite happy here to impose this 'Law' on nature, asserting that it is "impossible to alter the quality of a body without addition or subtraction of matter or motion" before he had considered all the available evidence.
-And yet, even if he had access to evidence that was several orders of magnitude greater than we have today, it would still not justify this use of "impossible".
+In the first of the above passages Engels was quite happy to impose this 'Law' on nature, asserting that it is "impossible to alter the quality of a body without addition or subtraction of matter or motion" before he had considered all the available evidence even in his day.
+And yet, even if he had access to evidence that was several orders of magnitude greater than we have today, it would still fail to justify his use of "impossible".

-In fact, his employment of "impossible" is not only mistaken (as my stereoisomers example shows -- see below), it's as good an example of "foisting" as one could wish to find.
+In fact, his employment of "impossible" is not only mistaken (as my stereoisomers example shows -- see below), it constitutes as good an example of "foisting" as one could wish to find.

 But, what of the more substantive arguments comrade Jones wields against me?